LibrariesHacked/wuthering-hacks/README.md

 | Catalogue | [CSV](https://www.newcastle.gov.uk/sites/default/files/wwwfileroot/catalogue190916.csv) | Extract from the libraries' Library Management System (LMS) catalogue |
 | Items | [CSV](https://www.newcastle.gov.uk/sites/default/files/wwwfileroot/items190916.csv) | Items in the libraries' Library Management System (LMS) catalogue |

 The code does not link directly to these files but uses a copy held within the project.
-This does mean that updates to those open data files need to be manually copied into this project.
+This means that updates to those open data files need to be manually copied into this project.
+See Build section for instructions.

 ## Data definitions

-The dashboard is designed to mess with the Newcastle data as little as possible - if that's how it's published then the dashboard should deal with it.
-In a future project it would be useful to standardise those outputs into schemas that provide as much information as possible, in the most useful/efficient format.
+The data that the dashboard uses is converted from the source data, and put into a format that is most efficient for the code to use.

+However, the original data can be copied into this project as it is published.
+The definitions of the datasets used are included below.

 ### Libraries